Euphredes/Euphredes/README.txt

            Mutany

 New England.
 That is a traitor's title,
-Mr. Cole.
+Game Warden.
 Mr. Washington and Company tell me England is too incompetent.
-I motion for a Fleet: Mr. Cole, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business:
+I motion for a Fleet: Game Warden, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: